 The Law Office of John Vernon Moore, P.A. has a strong emphasis on military divorces and the unique issues associated with military families.

-It is important to note that Attorney John Moore is not only an experienced attorney for military divorce in the John Vernon Moore Law Office but is also married to an active duty service member.
+It is important to note that Attorney John Moore is not only an experienced attorney for a military divorce in the John Vernon Moore Law Office but is also married to an active duty service member.

 Military divorces incorporate both state and federal laws and a thorough knowledge of these laws are of paramount importance to competent representation in a military divorce.
 Failure to retain a divorce attorney without intricate knowledge and understanding of the military divorce implications jeopardizes your case tremendously.

 With that being said, it is imperative for military families facing divorce to employ an attorney who has a thorough understanding of the many complex issues that parties encounter in a military divorce.
 Without the help of an experienced and knowledgeable military divorce attorney like the attorneys at The Law Office of John Vernon Moore, P.A., a party involved in a military divorce might not receive a fair outcome or be able to develop better decisions when facing the complex issues in a military divorce.
-Above all, it is important to always keep in mind that a military divorce is very unique and should not be taken lightly – the additional legal issues that encompass military divorces makes it critical that either spouse seeks the advice of an attorney who understands the complexities of military divorces.
+Above all, it is important to always keep in mind that a military divorce is very unique and should not be taken lightly – the additional legal issues that encompass military divorces make it critical that either spouse seeks the advice of an attorney who understands the complexities of military divorces.
 At The Law Office of John Vernon Moore, P.A., we have attorneys who have extensive experience in military divorce and other military family issues that would be glad to help you through any issues you are facing or could potentially face.

 Some potential issues military divorces encounter include the following: